KayeleePaulino/codepath_homework/README.md

 - Attacker can inject an XSS in their feedback form.
 - Injected XSS Command:
 ``<script>alert('Jinwoo found the XSS!');</script>``
--This XSS runs as soon as the account holder checks their feedback page
+- This XSS runs as soon as the account holder checks their feedback page

 <img src="2022-11-03 00-24-27.gif">